jpjacome/innato/SIMPLE_DEPLOY.md

 This guide is for deploying DR Pixel CMS to a standard shared hosting environment with minimal configuration.

+## Subdirectory Deployment

+**Important**: This application is configured to run in a subdirectory at `http://orustravel.org/laravel-test`.
+See `SUBFOLDER_DEPLOY.md` for detailed subdirectory deployment information.

 ## Step 1: Prepare Your Files

 We've already optimized the application for easy deployment.
 The following files are in place: